Menu

 Graham Schorer's primary reasons for claiming that his Telstra Flexitel matter was still unresolved at the beginning and during a Senate hearing, even though he did ‘blindly’ accept a deed of release from the Telstra Corporation in April 1999, thereby ‘agreeing’ that all outstanding claims against Telstra had been resolved.
 Unfortunately, this meant that the arbitration agreement signed by Graham Schorer and Telstra did not allow the arbitrator to assess those Flexitel issues because they were matters that had been partly addressed by Mr Gordon Hughes when he assisted Graham Schorer's previous Federal Court action against Telstra in 1990.
 Graham Schorer had accepted a settlement about that case.

 However, Graham Schorer alleges he was unaware that the Australian Government Solicitor had already found and documented how Telstra had misled and deceived him over several years.
-It is clear, though, that once Graham signed his arbitration agreement on 21 April 1994, the Flexitel previous settled claim was reopened in Telstra's defending documents.
+It is clear, though, that once Graham Schorer signed his arbitration agreement on 21 April 1994, the Flexitel previous settled claim was reopened in Telstra's defending documents.
 In simple terms, when Dr Gordon Hughes was sent an Interim Claim by Mr Schorer, which included Felexitel issues that had already been part of the previous Federal Court action handled by Dr Hughes, once again, Dr Hughes was assessing claims for a second time.
 The whole arbitration became a circus, and Dr Hughes handed down against Telstra over the three years of Mr Schorer's arbitration.

 Could this be one of the reasons Telstra allowed the Flexitel issue to be reopened once the arbitration agreement had been signed, even though Telstra and Graham were not supposed to raise these Flexitel issues during Telstra's 1994/1996 arbitration defence of those claims because by doing so compromised Dr Hughes position as being an independent arbitrator?